bunli

 build: {

-external: process.platform === 'win32'
+external: process.platform === "win32" ? ["node-pty"] : ["windows-specific-module"],

-})Continuous Integration
+});Continuous Integration

-Example GitHub Actions workflow:
+Example GitHub Actions workflows:

 name: Build and Test